superfly/docs/apps/info.html.md

 ID              STATE   REGION  HEALTH CHECKS           IMAGE                                           CREATED                 UPDATED
 06e82d43ad1587  started yyz     1 total, 1 passing      testrun:deployment-01GQ0HKV6TDT7DX0G50MT50FZD   2023-01-17T17:54:04Z    2023-01-17T21:42:33Z
 ```

+As with many flyctl commands, if you leave off the `-a` flag, `fly status` will infer the app name from the `fly.toml` file in the working directory, if there is one.

 `fly machine list` yields similar Machine information, but only for V2 Apps.